Key Performance Indicators

 Showing this widget in addition to the Google Analytics widget (Traffic by Landing Pages) will provide additional metrics and context around how many times pages appeared in search results, helping to determine clickthrough rate.
-Clickthrough rate, the percentage of people who saw a search result and then clicked it, helps to demonstrate how well a page’s title and description communicate to a user searching for a relevant query and whether they’re compelling enough to get the click.
+Clickthrough rate is the percentage of people who saw a search result and then clicked it.
+It helps to demonstrate how well a page’s title and description communicate to a user searching for a relevant query and whether they’re compelling enough to get the click.

 Including External Data